VRCDN/VRC-Playercount-Updater/README.md

+## ARCHIVED
+Bots are no longer an active service.

 # VRC Playercount Updater
 > :warning: This is reference code, this will not compile or work without the private packages.